Organic search traffic is a real goldmine for every e-commerce store, isn’t it?

 So, interlink not only marketing content but match products with other, relevant items and categories.

-Conduct website audit from time to time to check for broken links: according to SEMrush recent research, 35% of websites have issues with broken internal links, this may be caused by removal of a product page.
+Conduct website audit from time to time to check for broken links: according to SEMrush recent research, 35% of websites have issues with broken internal links, this may be caused by the removal of a product page.

 4. Put Out-Of-Stock and Old Promotion Pages Back Up